mirage/mirage-console-solo5/README.md

+# mirage-solo5 -- Solo5 implementation of MirageOS console interface

-Mirage console implementation for Solo5
+This library implements the MirageOS console interface for Solo5 targets.